Elizabeth Timothy

-Elizabeth Timothy (née Villin born 30 June 1702 – died 2 April 1757) was the first female newspaper publisher in America.
+Elizabeth Timothy (née Villin born 30 June 1702 – died 2 April 1757) was the first female newspaper publisher and editor in America.

 Early life

 Born Elizabeth Villin on 30 June 1702, in Amsterdam, the Netherlands, she married Lewis Timothy, a Huguenot, in 1724.
-Both of them emigrated to Philadelphia in 1731, with their four children at that time.
+They emigrated to Philadelphia in 1731, with their four children at that time.

 Career

 In Philadelphia, Lewis worked with Benjamin Franklin, who trained him in the printing business.
 In 1733, Franklin sent Lewis to Charleston, South Carolina, to revive the South Carolina Gazette, the colony's first successful newspaper.

-When Lewis died suddenly in 1738, and their oldest child, Peter, was too young and inexperienced, Elizabeth Timothy decided to take over the management of the newspaper.
-This made her the first female editor and publisher in American history.
-Timothy published her first issue on 4 January 1739, with her eldest son Peter Timothy listed as the publisher, as a woman was not allowed to have that.
-However, the issue also announced that Elizabeth Timothy was running the newspaper.
+When Lewis died suddenly in 1738, Elizabeth Timothy assumed responsibility for managing both the newspaper and the printshop, making her the first female editor and publisher in American history.
+Timothy published her first issue of the paper on 4 January 1739.
+Her eldest son, Peter Timothy, was listed as the publisher, as a woman was not allowed to hold that title.
+However, Peter Timothy, at 13 years old, was too young to take over for his father; the issue also announced that Elizabeth Timothy would be running the paper's operations.

-Timothy continued running the newspaper, publishing news, poetry and literary classics until 1746, when her son, Peter Timothy, then aged 21 years old, took over his mother's role as the publisher and editor.
-Elizabeth Timothy opened a bookstore for a year before leaving Charleston for nine years.
+Timothy continued running the newspaper, publishing news, poetry and literary classics until 1746, when her son, Peter Timothy, then aged 21, took over his mother's role as publisher and editor.
+Elizabeth Timothy opened a bookstore, which she ran for a year before leaving Charleston for Philadelphia.
 She later returned to Charleston and died there on April 2, 1757.
-She was buried in St. Philip's Church.
+She is buried in St. Philip's Church.